abjohnson117/abjohnson117.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello everyone!
 Welcome to my website.
 My name is Alex Johnson, and I am a 2nd year Ph.D. student in Applied Math at the University of Washington.

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I have the pleasure of being advised by [Sasha Aravkin](https://uw-amo.github.io/saravkin/) with whom I broadly work on problems related to (convex and non-convex) optimization and optimal transport, with applications to machine learning.
+I am also a graduate student researcher at the [IHME](https://www.healthdata.org/) where I've been working on applying convex optimization techniques to support statistical tools that improve population health estimates.